An essay outline can be described as a guide or roadmap for an essay.

 Of all the sections of an outline, it goes without saying that you should always start with the introduction.
 Make it as engaging and captivating as possible.
 You do not want to bore the reader before they get to the main points.
 When it comes to the body, ensure that each paragraph has its own topic sentence and supporting evidence.
 Collect as much information as possible; this makes it easier to create flow.
 Include a transitioning sentence after every paragraph.
 Finally, conclude by stating the relevance of your thesis, and if you have propositions you would wish to make, write them down.

-Essay Outline Examples
+Outline Examples

-Some of the examples include;
+Some of the examples include:

-Persuasive essay outline
+Persuasive outline

-A persuasive essay is one that the author aims to use logic and arguments in an effort to convince his or her reader(s) of the validity of their point of view.
+A persuasive essay is one where the author aims to use logic and arguments in an effort to convince his or her reader(s) of the validity of their point of view.
 Factual evidence should be given together with solid evidence, examples, research, and any other proof.

 Topic: Why music has the power to heal